 View available functions for algorithmic questions

-Use the following built-in functions to author algorithmic questions:
+Use the following built-in functions when authoring algorithmic questions:

 TIP: Check out Follow Algorithm Editor syntax rules to learn about manually entering correct command line syntax in the Algorithm Editor.